 - 2 pieces of 3/4″ plywood – 4’x8′

 - 50 sq ft of tar paper, 50 sq ft of asphalt shingles

 How to build a 4×6 shed with gable roof

 The first step of the project is to build the rafters for the shed.
-Cut one end of the rafters at 60 degrees.
+Cut one end of the rafters at 60 degrees (set the miter saw at 30 degrees).
 Make sure you take accurate measurements and use a miter saw for accurate cuts.
 As you can see in the diagram, you should also cut out a notch in the rafters so you can fit the roof supports.
 Mark the cut lines on the 2×4 rafters and make the cut outs with a circular saw.
 Make parallel cuts inside the marked area and remove the excess with a hammer.
 Clean the recess with a chisel.

 Lock the rafters together with 3/4″ plywood, as shown in the plans.
 Cut the gussets before attaching them to the rafters with 1 5/8″ screws.
 Leave no gaps between the rafters for a professional result.

 Fit the trusses to the top of the 4×6 shed.
 Make sure you place the trusses equally spaced.
 Use a spirit level to plumb the trusses.
 Use rafter hangers to secure them into place tightly.
 If you want to sea the roof of the shed, this is the right time to fit blockings between the rafters.